-For the purposes of developing the EIS, the proponent will engage with Aboriginal groups that may be affected by the project in terms of their:
+For the purposes of developing the EIS, the proponent will engage with Aboriginal groups that may be affected by the project to collect information on how the project will affect:

-- health and socio-economics; - physical and cultural heritage, including any structure, site or thing that is of historical, archaeological, paleontological or architectural significance; - current use of lands and resources for traditional purposes; and, - potential or established Aboriginal or Treaty rights and related interests.
+- health and socio-economic conditions; - physical and cultural heritage, including any structure, site or thing that is of historical, archaeological, paleontological or architectural significance; - current use of lands and resources for traditional purposes; and, - potential or established Aboriginal or Treaty rights and related interests.

 In preparing the EIS, the proponent will ensure that Aboriginal groups have access to timely and relevant information that they require in respect of the project and how the project may adversely affect them.
 The proponent will structure its Aboriginal engagement activities to provide adequate time for Aboriginal groups to review and comment on the relevant information.
-Engagement activities must be appropriate to the group's needs and should be arranged through discussion s with the groups.
+Engagement activities must be appropriate to the group's needs and should be arranged through discussions with the groups.
 The proponent will describe all efforts successful or not, taken to solicit the information required from Aboriginal groups in the preparation of the EIS.